jordangarrison1/jordangarrison1.github.io/essays/My-journey-as-a-Software-Engineer.md

 I have come to accept that my foundation in JavaScript is not strong enough to keep pace with the class and have also accepted it’s not a terrible idea to take this course twice to reinforce my programming foundation (paying $1200 is going to suck but hey, gotta spend money to make money I guess).
 I am still learning so much though, even though I am slowing down to my own pace.
-I’m extremely interested in this course because unlike any of the previous ICS courses, these lessons relate to real-world applications like building websites - which I really don’t want to rush through, because its something I would like to be very proficient at someday.
+I’m extremely invested in this course because unlike any of the previous ICS courses, these lessons relate to real-world applications like building websites - which I really don’t want to rush through, because its something I would like to be very proficient at someday.
-So moving forward, just as I did through Special Operations training, SpaceX, the trial & error learning of real-estate/investing, learning to surf/foil/snowboard, and just about everything else I have done in my life that I’m proud of - I will pay my dues and endure the growing pains.
-Thank you, ICS 314.
+So moving forward, just as I did through Special Operations training, SpaceX, the trial & error learning of real-estate/investing, learning to surf/foil/snowboard and just about everything else I have done in my life that I’m proud of - I will pay my dues and endure the growing pains.
+Thank you, ICS 314, for forcing me to become a better software engineer.